bbauska/JS-Basics-Unlock/README.md

 Configure: If your project doesn\'t reside in the root of the repository, specify the folder.

-4\.
-Visit Your Site: Your application will be live at
+4. Visit Your Site: Your application will be live at
 ![](./images/media/image302.jpg){width="5.209426946631671e-2in"
 height="6.251749781277341e-2in"}https://{username}.github.io/{repository}![](./images/media/image303.jpg){width="0.20837707786526685in"
 height="0.26048665791776027in"}

 ### 12.3.4 Monitoring and Updating Your Live Application

-Once your application is live, it\'s vital to keep it running smoothly.
+Once your application is live, it's vital to keep it running smoothly.

 -   Use Monitoring Tools: Services like Google Analytics, Sentry, and LogRocket can help you monitor usage patterns and catch errors.

--   Regular Updates: Keep your application\'s dependencies updated to minimize security risks.
+-   Regular Updates: Keep your application's dependencies updated to minimize security risks.

 -   Feedback Loop: Implement a way to gather user feedback.
 Continuous